-The best way to break through the clutter is with great emails that resonate with your audience.
-Here are 17 tips for writing great emails and great email content.
+The best way to break through the clutter is with great emails tƒhat resonate with your audience.
+Read on for 17 tips for writing great emails and great email content.

 17 Steps to writing better email, email content